-- Avoiding direct hand contact with eyes, nose and mouth - Maintaining good hand hygiene - Avoiding direct contact with people who have a respiratory illness and avoid using their personal items e.g. a mobile phone - Covering your nose and mouth with the inside of your elbow if you cough or sneeze, or use a disposable tissue which you then dispose of in the nearest bin - Following social distancing measures - Self-isolating if you, or a member of your family, have symptoms, or if you have been contacted by a contact tracer as having been in contact with someone else who has been confirmed as having the virus.
+- Avoiding direct hand contact with eyes, nose and mouth - Maintaining good hand hygiene - Avoiding direct contact with people who have a respiratory illness and avoid using their personal items e.g. a mobile phone - Covering your nose and mouth with the inside of your elbow if you cough or sneeze, or use a disposable tissue which you then dispose of in the nearest bin - Following social distancing measures - Self-isolating if you, or a member of your family, have symptoms, or if you have been contacted by a contact tracer as having been in contact with someone else who has been confirmed as having the virus unless you are fully vaccinated.

-Note: The use of disposable gloves is NOT recommended except when carrying out cleaning, the wearing of face coverings at BB face-to-face activities is not necessary when social distancing can be maintained, however if social distancing cannot be maintained it is advised that face coverings may be necessary.
+Note: The use of disposable gloves is NOT recommended except when carrying out cleaning, face covering must be worn by all leaders, company and seniors during indoor activities.
 Please find more information about face coverings on page 11.